-I have fond memories of his previous Manchester exhibition, which took place at Manchester Art Gallery, so was excited to see this new work, housed with a space constructed from shipping containers.
+I have fond memories of his Rafael’s previous Manchester exhibition, so was excited to see this new work, housed within a specially constructed exhibition space, built from multiple shipping containers.

-After walking through Atmosphonia, a corridor of light and sound washing overhead, I walked into the main exhibition space, with various pieces dotted around and video projections slowly moving across the interior walls.
+After walking through Atmosphonia, a corridor of light and sound washing overhead, I walked into the main exhibition space, dotted with both old and new artworks, with video projections slowly moving across the interior walls.

-Having heard about the Cloud Display piece, I spent a little time beforehand trying to think of an appropriate word and was very pleased with what I came up with, which you can see in the header image.
-I picked Eternity because of Arthur Stace.
-I first heard about his story in Eddie Campbell’s Alec: The Years Have Pants, in a digression on why the “Eternity” was the centrepiece of Sydney’s Millennium fireworks.
+Having heard about the Cloud Display piece, I’d spent some time beforehand trying to think of an appropriate word.
+You can see my selection above in the header image.
+I picked “Eternity” because of the story of Arthur Stace.
+I first heard about him in Eddie Campbell’s Alec: The Years Have Pants, in a digression on why the “Eternity” was the centrepiece of Sydney’s Millennium fireworks.
 When it popped into my head again, I did some research and it turn out be even more perfect.
 For 35 years, Arthur walked across Sydney, graffiting the word half a million times in chalk.
 Chalk, of course, washes away so today only 2 examples still exist – one written on a Cardboard stored in National Museum of Australia, and the other written inside the bell of the Sydney General Post Office clock tower.
-In my mind, this makes Eternity the perfect word to appear in a ghostly fog before evaporating away.
+This made it the perfect word to appear in a ghostly fog before evaporating away.